-The matrix below provides examples of our three expectations for students.
+The matrix below provides location specific behaviours for our three expectations.
 It is on display in each learning space, used to teach expectations and revisited regularly to address emerging issues.
+Our nature play passport also outlines expected behaviours (Appendix 11).